simon-czychy/language-db/README.md

 var translate = new LDB({"en": {"intro":"this is an intro text"}});
 translate.setLanguageCode("en");
-translate.add("en", "text", "this is not the intro text") translate.add("en", { "text": "this is not the intro text" }) console.log(translate.get("text"));
+translate.add("en", "text", "this is not the intro text") translate.add("en", { "text": "this is not the intro text, and has been overriden" }) console.log(translate.get("text"));
 ```
 This will output:
-> this is an intro text
+> this is an intro text, and has been overriden

 ## Planned Features